paulkelele/ocsp/README.md

 . pass the certificate to test as argument in console.<br/>
 . the response status is the callback.<br/>

 * the request to the ocsp responser server is POST.
-No GET.
+No GET.<br/>

+* the RFC 2560 accept GET request if the ocsp request length is less than 255 bytes.